0xadada/resume/resume.md

 --------------------------------------------------------------------------------
 Somerville MA USA   ron@0xadada.pub   linkedin.com/in/ron-a   github.com/0xadada

 Staff software engineer  with a passion for building  great products.
-Deep expertise and intuition  in  multiple technology stacks.
+Expertise and intuition in  multiple technology stacks.
 Independently design and implement systems given loose business requirements and goals.
-Mentor other engineers.
+Mentors other engineers.

-Successfully defined technical strategy and drove execution across Salsify, Cinch Financial, Nara Logics and other companies to implement products that are usable, accessible, delightful, performant, maintainable and cost effective.
-Achieved significant impact at several companies as a leader in the field of web applications, has built products that been seen by millions at Amazon, Walmart, Target and other big retailers with brands such as Levi's, 3M, and L'Oréal.
+Defined technical strategy and drove execution across Salsify, Cinch Financial, Nara Logics to implement  products  that  are usable,  accessible,  delightful, performant, maintainable and cost  effective.
+Built products that been seen  by millions at Amazon, Walmart, Target and other big retailers with brands such as Levi's, 3M, and L'Oréal.

-Create  functional,  well-tested,  maintainable  web software.
-Enjoys  building highly available,  web  applications  using  open  source  software.
-Advocate of privacy,  open  web  standards,  and security.
-Speaks  and writes about society, surveillance, critical theory, and technology.

 EXPERIENCE